irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 This is the subproject that is the actual Web application of Metalnx.
 All other subprojects compose the backend side of the app while this one is the application shipped to users.

-It contains all properties files: `{irods, msi, security, log4j, mysql, postgresql}.properties` that can be modified by Metalnx administrators from inside a servlet container like Tomcat.
+It contains all properties files: `{irods, msi, security, log4j}.properties` that can be modified by Metalnx administrators from inside a servlet container like Tomcat.

 There are three locations for these files (all user `src/main/conf`): `dev`, `integration-tests` and `preprod`.
 Each location has a copy of all of them.
 The reason we have those three places is because the files under `dev` will be used in development, the ones under `integration-test` will be used for testing and finally the ones inside `preprod` will be the ones that will go to production.